Fori Nehru: Early years in India

-In 1932, both sets of parents met in Budapest.
+In 1932, the parents of both B. K. Nehru and Fori met in Budapest.
 Two years later, in January 1934, she travelled to India for a trial period with the Nehru family.
 It was agreed that should she not fit in in India, she would be allowed to return to Hungary.
 After taking Hindi lessons from at first B. K. Nehru and then Indologist Ervin Baktay, she arrived in Bombay on the Lloyd Triestino in February 1934, before taking a train to Lahore.
 The year with the Nehru family was a success and according to later recollections "the Nehru family fell in love with her".
 In Allahabad she was welcomed at Anand Bhavan, the family home, by Swarup Rani Nehru, who was by this time quite frail and elderly.
 When she visited Jawaharlal Nehru in prison, he affectionately welcomed her, telling her not to cry at his situation "In this family we keep stiff upper lip".
-She married B. K. Nehru in Lahore on 25 January 1935 and was re-named Shobha.
+She married B. K. Nehru in Lahore on 25 January 1935 and was renamed Shobha.
 According to her husband, to ensure the marriage was widely known about, photographs of the wedding were featured in several newspapers.
-Subsequently she was also referred to as Mrs. B. K. Nehru.
+Subsequently, she was also referred to as Mrs. B. K. Nehru.
 During these years Mahatma Gandhi inspired her to learn about Indian handicrafts.
 She later recalled that when she first came to India, wealthy women wore French chiffons, "there was hardly anything made in India.
 Isn't it strange that at that time no Indian craft was considered beautiful – only things imported from England and Paris".

-During the interwar years and subsequent years, she lost many friends in the Holocaust.
+During the interwar years and subsequent years, Nehru lost many friends in the Holocaust.
 All her immediate family survived.
 Her father survived with the help of his German housekeeper.
 Her mother escaped from the Nazis, travelled to India the day before World War II broke out, and lived with Nehru in India throughout the war.
 One of her maternal uncles emigrated to British Mandatory Palestine, the younger uncle, a philatelist and poet, moved to Tangier, and her younger sister emigrated to Australia.
 Her brother Joseph was an officer in the Hungarian army and survived with the assistance of his unit Captain.
 He later escaped from Hungary by swimming across the Danube to Czechoslovakia.

-From her early years in India, Nehru also became acquainted with other Hungarian women in India, including the wife of Umrao Singh Sher-Gil Majithia, Marie Antoinette, who she first met when living in Simla in 1935–36.
-Later, she would salvage some of the paintings by Antoinette's daughter, Amrita Sher-Gil.
+From her early years in India, Nehru became acquainted with other Hungarian women in India, including the wife of Umrao Singh Sher-Gil Majithia, Marie Antoinette, who she first met when living in Simla in 1935–36.
+Later, she would salvage some of the paintings by Antoinette's daughter, Amrita Sher-Gil, who died in 1941; one was a famous self-portrait.
+She remained friends with Amrita's sister, Indira, and later helped translate several of her Hungarian letters for Vivan Sundaram's biography of Amrita.
 By the time of India's independence, she had lived in several Indian cities including Allahabad, Delhi, Hissar, Ambala and Lahore.